sgoeschl/presentations/javameetup/openapi/slides/openapi.md

         required: true
 ```

-^ The "operationId" is used for the generated method name
+^ The "operationId" is used for generated method name
+Tag + operatorId => Interface / method

 ---